 So I walked — followed the tide line, a mess of pebbles that stretched the length of the beach, rich with crab carapaces and sea glass.
 And then, at the far end of the beach, I saw the jellyfish.
 Translucent, filmy bodies sprawled over the sand, pink flowers built into their flesh.
 I counted two, four, ten, twenty, fifty…

 I poked the nearest one and found it to be upside down, its tentacles slithering between my fingers.
 We do have dangerous jellies in these waters, and I’m usually careful to avoid their undersides and tentacles, but nothing hurt so maybe this one was harmless?
 I scooped it up and cupped it in my palm, where it lay, helpless – a little moon jelly far from its comfort zone.

 I know of no way to communicate with jellyfish, except to imagine that they’d like to survive.
-I imagined that for a saltwater creature, a slow death drying and baking on the sand must be exquisitely painful.
+I imagined that for a saltwater creature, a slow death baking on the sand must be exquisitely painful.
 I imagined them left with the urge to survive long after the means had ebbed away.

 I wondered if we all know when we are doomed, or do we carry on hoping?
 Rage, rage, and all that?

 I walked to the surf line and waded in, but the beach incline was shallow and the waters lapping at my ankles were likely to dump the little creature back onto the sand, to start warming and dehydrating all over again.

 I flung it right up into the sky, where it soared, clear and pink and spinning against the blue, before splashing into deep water beyond the surfline.
 I sent it sweet wishes of cool immersion and prolonged life.
 I had no way of knowing whether it stood any chance of survival, but something in me felt better at the thought of maybe.
 And maybe it felt better too; maybe we both did.
 “Maybe” was worth the shot.

 I walked back onto the dry sand and picked up another.